 My fiancé of four months rests his chin on one hand and looks at me with big doe eyes.
 We’re sitting on the balcony of his school’s dining hall.
 Behind him, the sunset turns a row of canary palm trees into silhouettes against the pink and orange sky.
 It’s quite a romantic setting for such a conversation.
 I appreciate the irony, even as I feel the bottom drop out of my stomach.

 We’ve been stuck on one topic recently: my dysphoria, how intense it is, and how unhappy I am getting misgendered left and right.
 I’ve just started a new job, and as much as I love my personal style, the lack of transgender awareness in my workplace makes me feel as though no one will ever look past how I present myself.

 “Maybe, if I start taking testosterone, people will think of me as a guy in a dress instead of as a girl,” I’d said a few minutes ago.
 “It’s not something I’d do on my own, but I’m willing to consider it if it means getting society to see me for who I am.”

-He was silent for a long moment after that.
+He was silent for a long moment.
 “I know that you’re getting top surgery,” he said at last, “and I completely support you in that decision, but I have to be honest.
 I’m unsure if I’ll still be attracted to you if you remove your breasts and start taking hormones.”